Spatial Annealing for Efficient Few-shot Neural Rendering: Method Analysis

 \subsection{Frequency Regularization vs Spatial Annealing}

-In Sec. \ref{sas}, we provide a theoretical analysis that clarifies the relationship between the pre-filtering strategy and frequency regularization based on integrated positional encoding.
+In previous section, we provide a theoretical analysis that clarifies the relationship between the pre-filtering strategy and frequency regularization based on integrated positional encoding.
 To demonstrate the strategy's validity and to evaluate our method's performance across various base architectures, we apply it using the JAX MipNeRF framework \cite{barron2021mip}.
 In this setup, we adjust the initial sphere size to 0.2, establish the decrease rate $\vartheta$ at 1, and set the total number of decrease steps $N_{split}$ to 33.

-Fig. \ref{fig:llff_mip} and Tab. \ref{tab:LLFF} present qualitative and quantitative comparisons of our method with FreeNeRF \cite{yang2023freenerf}, as implemented using the JAX MipNeRF framework on the LLFF dataset \cite{mildenhall2019local}.
-Quantitatively, our method matches or slightly outperforms FreeNeRF, showing up to a 0.1 dB increase in PSNR across the 8 forward-facing scenes.
-Qualitatively, our method often provides improved novel view synthesis and depth map rendering.
+Fig. \ref{fig:llff_mip} and Tab. \ref{tab:LLFF} present qualitative and quantitative comparisons of our method with FreeNeRF \cite{yang2023freenerf}.
+Quantitatively, our method matches or slightly outperforms FreeNeRF, showing up to a 0.05 dB and 0.1 dB increase in PSNR on the LLFF dataset \cite{mildenhall2019local} and the DTU dataset \cite{jensen2014large}, respectively.
+Qualitatively, our method provides improved novel views and depth maps.
 For instance, whereas FreeNeRF struggles with accurately reconstructing the leaf edges in the first row and the ceiling's middle section in the second row, our method maintains geometric consistency and offers more detailed depth maps.
 This advantage likely stems from our method's greater adaptability.
 Unlike frequency regularization, constrained by a fixed frequency range, our method dynamically adjusts the sample space to a wider range, thereby enhancing global geometry reconstruction.
-This aligns with FreeNeRF's recommendation that a larger sample sphere combined with a lower positional encoding frequency can significantly boost global geometry accuracy.